-I am serving my first elected four-year term as Probate Judge for Grant County from January 1, 2019 through December 31, 2022.
+I am serving my second elected four-year term as Probate Judge for Grant County from January 1, 2023 through December 31, 2026.
 I ran for office because I like to help people.
 I have been a public servant for over 40 years.
 It is extremely rewarding when at the end of the day you feel you have helped someone with a problem and allowed them to be in a better place than where they were before you assisted them.

 I am no stranger to County Government.
 I started working at the age of 20, way back on January 9, 1978 for the County Clerk’s Office.
 I was there for eighteen years working myself up as 9th Deputy County Clerk to serving two terms as County Clerk.

 I worked diligently and learned all that I possibly could and attended all trainings I could possibly attend.
 After the Clerk’s Office I worked six years as executive assistant to the Grant County Road Superintendent.
 This job was fascinating and extremely fast pace and a whole different world to me; I loved it.
 The position of Executive Secretary to the Grant County Manager came open in the County Manager’s Office, so I applied.
 I served in that position for three years, talking about fast pace, that office was always buzzing and busy.
 While working in the Manager’s Office I was asked to go back and serve for a four-month duration in the County Clerk’s Offices as County Clerk.
 That is where I retired with twenty-seven years of service to Grant County.

 In 2006 I ran for Grant County Commissioner District 1 for a four-year term.
 I became the first woman to be elected Commissioner in Grant County.
 During this period, I became the County’s Representative on the New Mexico Association of Counties Board of Directors.
 While in this position I got elected as President to the NMAC Board of Directors.